FIRECATinBLACK/CatClicker/README.md

 Support for additional compositor backends, tests, documentation fixes, and focused code improvements is welcome.

-## AI assistance
+## AI disclosure

-CatClicker has been developed with substantial assistance from AI coding tools.
+CatClicker has been developed with assistance from AI coding tools for researching and debugging.
 Changes are reviewed, tested, and validated on the target environment before they are accepted.
+Any assets have been human drawn with love.

 ## License